maidsafe/sn_browser/docs/browser-development/Application-Design-Overview.md

 Babel.js is also used for transpiling for getting the latest, coolest JS trendy functionality (and making dev life, much cleaner, lets be honest).

-## SAFE Specifics
+## Safe Specifics

 The main / only extension at the time of writing.
-This provides SAFE network functionality.
+This provides Safe network functionality.
 Initiating applications to perform `webfetch`, hooking into various browser events to manage this in the background process, or update other portions of the browser (with extra UI elements eg).

 #### `auth-web-app`

-Everyone's favourite portal to SAFE, this is a webapp, which is served on the `safe-auth://home` url from with the browser.
+Everyone's favourite portal to Safe, this is a webapp, which is served on the `safe-auth://home` url from with the browser.
 It's a separate webapp, with its own config / build process etc, and those compiled files are served via the inbuilt express server

 - APIs are located in `app/extensions/safe/api`;
 - APIs are located in `app/extensions/safe/auth-api`;